 - Then add the whole spices – star anise, cloves, cardamom pods, and cinnamon.

 - Stir thoroughly, then transfer to the fridge to chill for at least 4 hours, and up to overnight.

-- It’s important to chill and marinate the sangria for at least 8 hours – overnight is best.
+- Chill!
+It’s important to chill the sangria for at least 8 hours to allow the flavors to meld – overnight is best.
 The spices need some time to work their magic, and the longer they can mingle with the liquid, the more flavorful the sangria will be.

 - Punch Bowl

-- 1 bottle dry red wine merlot, pinot noir, cabernet sauvignon
+- 1 bottle dry red wine, grenache, merlot, or pinot noir

 - 1 tsp whole cloves

 - 2 whole star anise

 - Add the oranges, apples, and cranberries to a pitcher.
 Sprinkle the sugar over the fruit, then use a wooden spoon to stir it into the fruit.
 While you stir, very gently crush the fruit to release the natural sugars.

 - Add the wine, brandy, orange juice, and cranberry juice to the pitcher; stir until the sugar completely dissolves.